Osiris-Team/jSQL-Gen/README.md

 List<Person> all = Person.get(); // Gets all rows.
 List<Person> allNamedJohn = Person.whereName().is("John").get(); // Gets all rows where the name equals "John"
 // Lazily get rows:
-MinecraftPlugin.getLazy(results -> { // List with 1000 persons
+Person.getLazy(results -> { // List with 1000 persons
   // Executed once every 1000 persons until all data is retrieved }, totalCount -> {
   // Executed when finished